KSET/brucifer-karte-2022/README.md

 ## Adjusting the environment variables

-- in the ui folder, rename the .env.example to .env and ajust your enivronment variables
+- in the ui directory, rename the .env.example to .env and adjust your enivronment variables

 ## Adding an admin user to be able to access the site